 The home-based Mohel experience couldn't’ be more different!

 You and I will have a detailed phone call and or meeting before the procedure takes place.
 I will learn and understand your needs and aspirations so I can make the ceremony personally meaningful to you and your family.
 The procedure, which usually takes less than two minutes, will be held in the comfort of your home.
 The baby will be placed on a pillow during the procedure and immediately after swaddled and given to his mother to feed and cuddle.
-I strive to imbue the entire process with meaning and spirituality keeping the atmosphere calm, caring and loving throughout.
-I will be available both before and after the circumcision for questions, support and advice.
-I usually stay in touch afterwards and consider the families as friends!
+I strive to imbue the entire process with meaning and spirituality keeping the atmosphere calm, caring, and loving throughout.
+I will be available both before and after the circumcision process for questions, support, and advice.
+I usually stay in touch afterward and consider the families as friends!

 #2 Who will perform the procedure and how much experience do they have?